 Dangle the encoder wires underneath it, and put the encoder coming out in a convenient spot on the table.
 Set it to position 0, the first position.

 1) Make sure the Casio power switch is set to OFF.

 Plug in the 9V DC Casio mains adapter to mains power and switch the power point on.
 Plug the plug into the keyboard.
-The power light on the Casio will briefly flash then extinguish, even if the switch is off.
-This is normal.

 Switch the keyboard on.